Table of Contents

 Suggestions, Contraindications, Interactions, Side-effects and Warnings

 Effectivity of herbal medicine depends on many factor.
-A medicine suitable for one person may not essentially give same result in another person.
+A medicine suitable for one person may not essentially give the same result in another person.

 - This medicine contains Kuchla, and therefore always take in recommended dose.